Join us this August for our second annual P6 Parking Lot Party!

 Who is making the decisions about P6 in my Co-op?

 A dedicated committee of staff members from across multiple departments is guiding our participation in the P6 cooperative trade movement.
 They are working with the national P6 team, which is based out of Minneapolis, but is also made up of people from ten co-ops from around the country.
 This committee is also worked to plan our Co-op's launch party.
-Here are some photos from the party back in August:
+Here are some photos from the first party back in August 2016: